- Municipal & State Government

 He serves on several charitable boards of directors, is a member of the Knights of Columbus and is a former president of the New Britain-Berlin Rotary Club.

-Firm Attorneys Included in Super Lawyers and Rising Stars 2012 List
+Firm Attorneys Recognized as 2015 Super Lawyers and Rising Stars

 View Ratings & Reviews